Sony A7S versus Canon XC10

 |Sony RX1R (⇒ lft | rgt)||Full Frame||24.0||6000||4000||1080/60p||25.0||13.6||2537||91|

-Many modern cameras are not only capable of taking still images, but can also record movies.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the XC10 provides a better video resolution than the A7S.
+Many modern cameras cannot only take still pictures, but also record videos.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the XC10 provides a better video resolution than the A7S.
 It can shoot movie footage at 4K/30p, while the Sony is limited to 1080/60p.

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the A7S has an electronic viewfinder (2400k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the XC10 relies on live view and the rear LCD for framing.
-The table below summarizes some of the other core capabilities of the Sony A7S and Canon XC10 in connection with corresponding information for a sample of similar cameras.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+The following table reports on some other key feature differences and similarities of the Sony A7S, the Canon XC10, and comparable cameras.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Sony A7S (⇒ rgt)||2400||no||3.0||921||tilting||no||8000||5.0||no||no|